robang74/roberto-a-foglietta/317-war-of-drones-business-model-and-consequences.md

 At the end of 1991, the Soviet Union suddenly collapsed.
 Suddenly because the Red Star Empire took relatively few years from when the Glasnost (transparency) started to be actively carried on.
 While Perestroika (changement) was the key point of Gorbačëv presidency (1985), the Glasnost remained behind on its schedule until the Chernobyl nuclear disaster (1986).
 That event forced the Soviet Communist Party to accept a breach into their opaque system of power.
 A breach that made the Soviet Union collapse, after all.

-- Security by obscurity is always a poor choice which is doomed to tragically fail
+- Security by obscurity is always a poor choice, and it is doomed to a tragic failure.

 At the end of 1989, the Berlin Wall was falling and by the end of 1991 also the Soviet Union.
 With the dissolution of the Varsavia Pact, also NATO ceased to have its own meaning because the NATO alliance was in place during the Cold War to defend the Western Capitalism and Democracy from Soviet Communism and Tyranny.
 Once the Evil Empire was gone, alsa the NATO was due to be dismissed.